FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 espeak_demo.sh  flite_demo.sh     lookdave.wav
 ```

-You can run these shell files by typing `./filename`, for example, typing `./espeak_demo.sh` and see what happens.
+You can run these shell files `.sh` by typing `./filename`, for example, typing `./espeak_demo.sh` and see what happens.
 Take some time to look at each script and see how it works.
 You can see a script by typing `cat filename`.
 For instance:

 ```
 pi@ixe00:~/text2speech $ cat festival_demo.sh